pgraft blog header

 pgraft_log_get_replication_status()

-Get replication status for all follower nodes.
+-- Get replication status for all followers

 SELECT * FROM pgraft_log_get_replication_status();